AlyshaJohnson/Battleships/README.md

 - some coordinates not printing onto player_guess_board
 - "coordinates already submitted" printed to terminal between boards

-The improvements and fixes that were made were...
+The improvements and fixes that were made were adjustments to the input description and writing more descriptive instructions.
+Additionally, the bug relating to some coordinates not printing onto the player_guess_board was due to the reference symbols in the if loop not being correct and therefore no 'X' appearing in the board.

 ### 4.4 Unfixed Bugs

-From all the testing completed,
+From all the testing completed, there are only two known bugs that have not been fixed.
+These are:
+- printing computer_guess_coords as numbers instead of [letter, number]
+- "coordinates already submitted" printed to terminal between boards

 ## 5. Deployment